montagao/montagao.github.io/blog/315/index.md

 |:--:|
 |_Socrates_|

 Like most people, 2020 shook up my routine a bit.
-I stopped lifting for a few months completely - I couldn't, even if I wanted to, because of the lockdowns.
+I stopped lifting for a few months completely - I couldn't, even if I wanted to, because of the lock downs.
 Like much of the rest of the world, I also got a bit distracted by the possibility of impending doom of civilization as we knew it.

 Some time in March, I figured that if the world is gonna end, I might as well go and buy a home gym.
-And I soon learned that buying gym equipment as an adult was basically like buying legos as a kid, and I got excited with each new purchase: my gravity boots, my olympic rings, a lifting belt, fat grips, etc.
+And I soon learned that buying gym equipment as an adult was basically like buying legos as a kid, and I got excited with each new purchase: my gravity boots, my Olympic rings, a lifting belt, fat grips, etc.

 For the rest of the year, I focused on process and not goals.
 I realized that even after benching for what seemed like so long, every single session I could improve my technique in some way, whether that was my breathing, my stance, or manipulating my mindset and condition before the lift itself.